 Jesus said, "Who touched me?"
 Luke 8:40a

-Peter's response is golden in the rest of the verse: "Master, everyone is touching you - you are pressed in."
+Peter's response is golden: "Master, everyone is touching you - you are pressed in."

 Have you ever had days like that, where the assignments and demands come from a hundred directions?
 Like you are responsible for everything?
 Everyday occurrences surround us like they surrounded Jesus, but he was able to stay present to the needs of those around him: "I felt power go out from me..."